thekhalidsha/IG-HIKER/README.md

 It's a One Time Process.
 So You Don't have to Put the ID again and Again. once your ID is setten up, From the Next Time you Use The BOt, Just Skip Entering Page ID by Typing Enter Trice.

-'''
 EXTRAs:

 DON'T TRY TO CHANGE CODE.

 DON'T TRY TO CHEAT SCRIPT.

+TOOL REQUIRES STABLE INTERNET.

-DON'T EVER USE THIS TOOL,
+DON'T EVER TRY TO CHANGE VARIABLES,

-WHEN YOUR PHONE IS NOT IN CORRECT STABILITY.

 BCUZ EVEN A SINGLE VARIATION IN TIME MAY
 GET YOUR ACCOUNT BANNED PERMANENTLY..